cybozu-go/setup-hw/docs/how_to_install_collector.md

 How to install collector command
 =====================================

-The collector command can run in setup-hw container and bare metal linux server. in this memo describe how to install bare metal server.
+The collector command can run in a setup-hw container or on a bare metal Linux server.
+This memo describes how to install the command on a bare metal server.

 ## 1.Clone code from github repository